abbbi/virtnbdbackup/t/README.txt

 Test cases, use BATS.
 Each VM directory contains a special craftet virtual machine with a given set of disks to be backed up.
+The virtual machines are started but do not alter their filesytems while running, to ensure the same data-sizes are reported for each test.

+If files within virtual machine should be changed, vm is destroyed and disks are mounted via guestfs tools.

-to execute test for certain virtual machine use:
+To execute test for certain virtual machine use:

     make vm1.test